WoominM/SDT-GCN/README.md

-# SDT-GCN
+# TSA-GCN
-This repo is the official implementation for .
-The paper is accepted to .
+This repo is the official implementation for "Temporal Scale-wise Attention Graph Convolutional Networks for Skeleton-Based Action Recognition"

 # Prerequisites